born2net/mediaArduino/README.md

 firmataSketch library\Firmata.h
 </pre>

-You will need to override the default file that ship with Arduino as these library firmata files also add support for String argument passing to allow is to run custom C functions from Node.js.
+You will need to override the 3 default files that ship with Arduino as this library firmata files also add support for String argument passing to allow us to run custom C functions from Node.js.
 In Windows override the files at:

 <pre>
 C:\Program Files (x86)\Arduino\libraries\Firmata\src
 </pre>

-In Mac, I am not sure where are they located, should be within the installation directory of the Arduino IDE installed App.
+In Mac, I am not sure where are they located, it should be within the installation directory of the Arduino IDE installed App.

 Next, we will burn in the FirmatNodeJs.ino C sketch into Arduino